Sohila-Khaled-Abbas/world-economy-bi-project/README.md

 ---

-## Future Improvements
+## 📷 Preview

-- Add Power BI .pbix dashboard to the repo
+See `images/dashboard.png` and `reports/images/` for profiling visuals.

+---

+## ⚙️ Reproducibility & Notes

+- Use **Import** mode for best performance in Power BI.
+- `powerbi/GlobalEconomy.pbix` is binary — large files may be better hosted as a release asset.
+- Keep `data/` out of the repo if any dataset is sensitive (see `.gitignore`).

+---

+## 🧭 Next steps & improvements

-- Automate ETL pipeline with Airflow or Prefect
+- Automate ETL with Prefect/Airflow and CI.
-- Add more indicators (education, inequality, emissions)
+- Add more indicators (education, inequality, emissions).
-- Deploy interactive dashboard via GitHub Pages or Streamlit
+- Publish an interactive Power BI app and attach story slides.

 ---